 Juliane Koepcke has one of the most impressive and enthralling survival stories of the Amazon rainforest.
-Incredible good fortune, a determination to survive, and some basic survival training learnt from her father all played their part in her miraculous tale.
+Incredible good fortune, a determination to survive, and some basic survival training learned from her father all played their part in her miraculous tale.
 Without any of these, the ending could have been very different for the young German Peruvian.

-In 1971, Juliane was studying in senior high school to become a zoologist like her father, who was working in Pucallpa, in the Peruvian Amazon.
+In 1971, Juliane was a 17-year old girl studying in senior high school to become a zoologist like her father, who was working in Pucallpa, in the Peruvian Amazon.
 It was Christmas Eve, and she had boarded LANSA flight 508 on her way to see her father.
 Reports of bad weather and thunderstorms were passed to the pilots.
 However, owing to the pressure of meeting the holiday time schedule, the flight continued as planned.

 This turned out to be a catastrophic mistake.
-Around 60 minutes after take-off, the plane was struck by lighting as it flew through strong turbulence 21,000 feet above the Amazon rainforest.
+Around 60 minutes after take-off, the plane was struck by lightning as it flew through strong turbulence 21,000 feet above the Amazon rainforest.
 Terrified, Juliane held onto her mother, who was sat next to her throughout the journey.
 As a result of the lightning strike, the wing caught fire and separated, causing the plane to disintegrate and crash into the mountainous terrain below.
 Juliane was sucked out of the aircraft into the cold air of the black night, and fell more than two miles to the ground, still strapped in her seat.

 When she eventually regained her strength, her first priority was to locate her mother.
-De-spectacled, and with one eye swollen shut, the search proved too difficult, and she had to concede the sad, but inevitable fact she was not likely to see her mother again.
+De-spectacled, and with one eye swollen shut, the search proved too difficult, and she had to concede the sad, but the inevitable fact she was not likely to see her mother again.

 The next eight days were spent weakly clambering through the jungle, with just some sweets she had recovered from the wreckage as sustenance.